CAAPIM/apim-charts/charts/portal/README.md

 For Production, use an external MySQL Server.

 ## Intelligence (APIM Intelligence)
-The Intelligence subchart provides advanced analytics and third-party agent integration capabilities.
+The Intelligence server provides advanced analytics and third-party agent integration capabilities.

 **Important Dependencies:**
 - When `portal.intelligence.enabled: true`, the following subcharts are automatically deployed: